onedata/onedata-documentation/doc/getting_started/downloading_onedata.md

 # Downloading Onedata

+Onedata platform is composed of 3 basic components:
+ * *Oneclient* - command line tool for accessing and managing user spaces via virtual file system
+ * *Oneprovider* - service which manages actual storage resources contributed by storage providers
+ * *Onezone* - service which enables federation of multiple storage providers into (*onedata.org* is an example of a zone).

+Selection of which components to install depends on particular requirements.
+End users typically only need to install *Oneclient* command-line tool.

+Storage providers need to install at least one *Oneprovider* service in their datacenter on machines which have access to the storage resources.
+Since each *Oneprovider* service must be registered in some *Onezone* service, the storage provider has a choice to join existing zone (such as *onedata.org*) or establish their own, by setting up *Onezone* service.

-You can either build a release from sources, download a pre-built release or use ready-to-go docker images.
+Onedata components can be built from sources, download a pre-built release or use ready-to-go docker images.
 If you do not plan on developing Onedata itself, we suggest a pre-built release.

-## Download and Install Onedata
+## Download and install Onedata

 ### Docker
-Currently the best way to install Onedata is using Docker.
+Currently the best way to install Onedata components is using Docker.
 We provide a complete set of Docker images covering all Onedata services.

 #### Using Oneclient from Docker
 If you already have an account at [onedata.org](onedata.org) or some other Onedata zone, you can simply mount your spaces to any folder using single docker command:

 ```
-docker run ???
+docker run  --privileged -e ONECLIENT_AUTHORIZATION_TOKEN=$USER_ACCESS_TOKEN \
+ -e PROVIDER_HOSTNAME=$ONEPROVIDER_HOSTNAME \
+ onedata/oneclient:3.0.0-beta4 oneclient mount_point
 ```

 #### Installing Onedata storage provider services
-We prepared a [Onedata Admin 101]() tutorial which explains how to quickly setup a complete Onedata installation on a local machine.
+We prepared an [Administrator quickstart](admin_onedata_101.md) tutorial, which explains how to quickly setup a complete Onedata installation on a local machine.

 For more advanced tutorials on running Onedata with Docker, see [Running Onedata with Docker]() and [Docker Quickstart Scenarios]() sections.

 ### Building from source